 - Cannot be nominated by self or spouse.

 - Elders must have attended Willow for at least five years.

-- Must have volunteered in a significant capacity and led or participated in a Small Group for at least two years, preferably in a leadership or coaching role.
+- Must have volunteered in a significant capacity in a ministry or Section Community for at least two years, preferably in a leadership or coaching role.

 - Must be known and approved for consideration by a staff member, a member of Willow’s Leadership team, and/or a member of the Elder Board.